memmam/COVID-19-Tracker/README.md

 6. in the root directory of the bot, run the command `python3 -m venv venv` to create a virtual environment

-6. Install the Tweepy, gspread, and oauth2client libraries, and create a cronjob to run nCov.sh at an interval of your choosing.
+6. Install the requests, Tweepy, gspread, and oauth2client libraries, and create a cronjob to run nCov.sh at an interval of your choosing.

 # About
 Numbers marked 'JH' are from the [Johns Hopkins University CSSE tracker](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).